-Elizabeth currently serves on the steering committee of Rising Arts Leaders, San Diego as well as The Arts+Culture San Diego Community Advisory Council.
+As a community organizer, Elizabeth served on the steering committee of Rising Arts Leaders, San Diego as well as The Arts+Culture San Diego Community Advisory Council.

 Elizabeth holds a bachelor’s degree in French Studies, a master’s in Spiritual Psychology and a post graduate professional diploma in Expressive Arts Therapy.
 She also holds certificates in Mindfulness and Yoga.

 She has worked with organizations including La Jolla Music Society, International Teaching Artist Collaborative, Vista Hill Parent Care, The Los Angeles Gay and Lesbian Center, Aspiring Families Center for Mental Health and Wellness, Tufts University, Teralta Arts and Los Angeles Art Association.